lymingtonprecision/cdc-init/README.md

 partitioned (if required) and reduced by key down to their latest state.

-Within the message body the `"table"`, `"trigger"`, `"queue"`, and `"queue-table"` entries specify the schema qualified name of the corresponding object used for change data capture.
+Within the message body `"table"` is the table from which changes are captured; `"queue"`, the Oracle Advanced Queue to which the changes are posted before being read and published to Kafka; and `"queue-table"` the backing table for that queue.

-`"table"` is the table from which changes are captured; `"trigger"`, the name of the capture trigger; `"queue"`, the Oracle Advanced Queue to which the changes are posted before being read and published to Kafka; and `"queue-table"` the backing table for that queue.
+Note that `"table"` must be schema qualified and will normally be in the IFS application owner schema whereas `"queue"` and `"queue-table"` should _not_ be schema qualified and will be created in the default schema of the user under which the service is running.

-Note that `"table"` and `"trigger"` will be in the IFS application owner schema whereas `"queue"` and `"queue-table"` should be in the default schema of the user under which the service is running.
+If the `"table"` name (the non-schema qualified basename of the table) exceeds 22 characters then a `"table-alias"` **must** be provided (it is optional for shorter table names.)
+This alias should be a suitable, unique, replacement for the table name that can be used when creating associated objects (triggers, etc.)

-`"trigger"` names (excluding the schema) must be 30 characters or shorter. `"queue"` and `"queue-table"` names must be 24 characters or shorter.
+`"queue"` and `"queue-table"` names must be 24 characters or shorter.

 Each message will also contain a ISO8601 `"timestamp"` string and a `"status"` which can be one of: